coralproject/talk/README.md

 ## Configuration

-The following environment variables can be set to configure the Talk Server.
+The following environment variables can be set to configure the Coral Server.
 You can expose them in your shell via `export NODE_ENV=development` or by placing the variables in a `.env` file in the root of the project in a simple `NODE_ENV=development` format delimited by newlines.